Tenure & Promotion

 - Candidate-solicited letters (non-departmental/supplemental/those not required by the Committee)

-Bring the completed file to the Office of Academic Affairs on a usb drive for upload into a secured SharePoint site, along with a hard copy of the Table of Contents (Candidates will provide and initial a complete Table of Contents of File A to provide assurance that no material has been placed in File A without the candidate’s knowledge).
-Academic Affairs will keep the usb drive for its records.
-Label the sections clearly as laid out above.
+Bring the completed file to the Office of Academic Affairs on a flash drive for upload into a secured SharePoint site, along with a hard copy of the Table of Contents (Candidates will provide and initial a complete Table of Contents of File A to provide assurance that no material has been placed in File A without the candidate’s knowledge).
+Academic Affairs will keep the flash drive for its records.
+Label the sections clearly as laid out above using seperate pdfs for each section.
 The candidate is responsible for including all relevant materials and assuring these are uploaded appropriately into SharePoint.
 Candidates can edit and change their files up until the deadline they are due in the Office of Academic Affairs.
 The Committee will base its recommendation strictly upon the materials in the file.
 The candidate may not add any materials after the deadline.

 If you have supplemental artifacts that are not easily scanned, such as CDs or authored textbooks, these should be provided in hard copy to the Office of Academic Affairs and will be returned to the candidate upon completion of the review.